MrOnlineCoder/sfcg/README.md

 ## Why?

-I wanted to make an educational 3D pet-project with modern (core) OpenGL using SFML, but unfortunately, as for now, SFML Graphics module uses legacy OpenGL API, which I also couldn't run on my MacOS with M1 chip.
+I wanted to make an educational 3D pet-project with modern (core) OpenGL using SFML, used for drawing 2D UI and debugging stuff, but unfortunately, as for now, SFML Graphics module uses legacy OpenGL API, which I also couldn't run on my MacOS with M1 chip.
 At the same time, being a big fan of SFML clean and elegant API, I didn't want to switch to another library or introduce another dependency to my project.
 Therefore, I decided to write a drop-in replacement for SFML Graphics module, which would use modern OpenGL API.

+AFAIK, SFML does not plan to switch to modern OpenGL in upcoming release of 3.0.0, and high chances that we will not see SFML 4.0+ for another decade or so 😁.
+This project should not be regarded as contribution to main FML codebase, this is mostly personal-use low-quality code project 😁

 ## How to use